From the press:

 Music criticism is part of the ‘social contract’ between the parties of the art form: composers, performers, promotors (incl. the music agencies), audiences and music journalism.
 All parties should be concerned about keeping the art form alive, because they share a common interest.
 Music criticism is, however ephemeral, an indicator of certain paradigms operating in music life, and as such may offer interesting insights, quite apart from its value in terms of judgement.

 The music as subjected to the above-mentioned reviewing can be best understood as the musical equivalent of contemporary figurative painting and contemporary classical architecture, which both seek connection with older traditions, not to imitate or to escape into an ‘easy’ never-land, but to recapture certain types of artistic quality and beauty which have been disqualified in the last century.
 This can be considered another form of ‘groundbreaking renewal’ and ‘exploration’, but into a direction, very different from modernism, a new art which should be judged in terms of artistic quality, like every art form in any medium or idiom.
 A general problem with music journalism today is, that awareness of these trends in other art forms is often completely lacking.
-Either the critic’s value framework is defined by what is generally played in the central performance culture, i.e. is traditional, or by the modernist paradigm which forms a sharp contrast with traditional values; since this music is written specifically for the central performance culture, it is understandable that critics, expecting an up-to-date musical language reflecting ‘the modern world’, can only reject a new music which does not refer to such framework as not ‘relevant’.
+Either the critic’s value framework is defined by what is generally played in the central performance culture, i.e. is traditional, or by the modernist paradigm which forms a sharp contrast with traditional values; but since this music is written specifically for the central performance culture, it is understandable that critics, expecting an up-to-date musical language reflecting a very narrow and ideologically-burdened idea of ‘the modern world’ and being entirely ignorant of comparable developments in other art forms, can only reject a new music which does not refer to such framework as not ‘relevant’.

 According to postwar ideologies ‘relevance’ can only be conferred to new music which follows the line of development as projected by the first generation of postwar modernist composers, for whom ‘the past’ was in itself a territory to be avoided on all costs, with which was meant: the pre-modernist past.